Jason-FTW/bukkit-click-debug/README.md

 This plugin will log messages to console when certain items are clicked.
 Items which log information can be added in the config.yml generated when the plugin is first run.

+Should be compatible with versions 1.7.10 and up